 Good Questions is a social learning platform we have built for creating online tools, workshops and courses where people assess their knowledge, understanding and skills together and learn from each other’s experiences and ideas.

 We're currently developing films, 3D visuals and interactives to enable people to chart their learning journeys over time and to take a holistic view of what thousands of individual learning, education and career journeys really look like.

-“What’s the least that we need to do to support young people with self-directed learning and fulfilling their potential in the creative arts?”
-We're developing the Light Touch Paper programme - an international action research community looking at minimally invasive and facilitative teaching and learning.
+“What’s the least we need to do for young people to fulfil their potential in the creative arts?”
+We're developing the Light Touch Paper programme - an action research community looking at self-directed learning and facilitative, minimally invasive teaching and learning.

 Working alongside a growing collaboration of interested music education organisations, we're co-designing a partnership programme and campaign to address issues around welfare and safeguarding in music and arts education

 We produced an authoritative online timeline of the history of the sustainable development movement, with perspectives from sustainable development champions from across the globe, for the Richard Sandbrook Trust